 - Teaming: Players working together during the match while on opposing teams.

 - Planned Movement: Agreement between 2 or more opposing players to land at specific locations or to move through the map in a planned way before the match begins.

 However, this is not the section of the post that has the community talking.
-Following the collusion rule, Epic Games expresses their disdain for signaling among enemy teams in matches.
-According to the developers, any of the below actions in Fortnite can be cause for a suspension/banning.
+Following the collusion rule, Epic Games expresses its disdain for signaling among enemy teams in matches.
+According to the developers, any of the below actions in Fortnite can be cause for a suspension or banning.